TAHJones/qc-metrics-analyser/README.md

 python3 app.py
 ```

-## How to deploy project using Heroku
+## How to Deploy Project Using Heroku

 1. Create a `requirements.txt` file from the terminal using the command `pip3 freeze --local > requirements.txt`.